openharmony/docs/en/application-dev/windowmanager/application-window-stage.md

 ## Listening for Interactive and Non-Interactive Window Events

 When running in the foreground, an application may switch between interactive and non-interactive states and process services depending on the state.
 For example, when the user opens the **Recents** screen, an application becomes non-interactive and pauses the service interacting with the user, such as video playback or camera preview; when the user switched back to the foreground, the application becomes interactive again, and the paused service needs to be resumed.
-To obtain these state changes, you can subscribe to the **'windowStageEvent'** event.

 ### How to Develop